-Like many ads on the web, Google Consumer Surveys reports on the inferred age and gender of anonymous respondents based on the websites users visit and location based on IP addresses.
+Like many ads on the web, Google Consumer Surveys reports on the inferred age, gender, and parental status of anonymous respondents based on the websites users visit and location based on IP addresses.
 Income, and urban density are then approximated using census data for particular geographic regions.
 To see what inferences are associated with your browser, visit google.com/ads/preferences.

 Please note that it’s possible that we may miscategorize people.
 For example, if someone visits websites that are usually frequented by younger people, they may be categorized as younger than their actual age.
 Similarly, if a household uses a shared computer, we may categorize that “user” based on the combined interests of the household.